JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 ## Optional arguments

-In many cases, it is advantageous to set predefined values to some function arguments.
+It is advantageous to use predefined values as function arguments in many cases.
 Arguments with a default value are typically called optional arguments.
 Like in Python, optional arguments can be created by assigning a default value to the normal argument.
-The following function has only one argument, which is optional with a default value `world`
+The following function has only one argument, which is optional with the default value `world`.

 ```jldoctest opt_args; output = false
 hello(x = "world") = println("Hello $(x).")